 How Are Wraps Served?

 Wraps are typically served cold, but the method of serving is a matter of preference.
-Some wrap ingredients are suitable for serving warmly, but most ingredients found inside a wrap are best served cold, such as salad ingredients.
+Some wrap ingredients are suitable for serving warmly, but most ingredients in a wrap are best served cold, such as salad ingredients.

 The selected ingredients are filled inside wraps, then rolled and fastened.
 Typically, wraps are eaten unrolled, much like a sandwich.
-However, some types of wrap flatbreads in other cultures are served on their own alongside a meal and can be used as a carrier for some of the food.
+However, in other cultures, some wrap flatbreads are served alongside a meal and can be used as a carrier for some food.
 The naan bread, for example, you might use these when eating curry.

 Even though they’re typically eaten for lunch, wraps can also make a light, refreshing dinner in the summer because there are so many different ways to fill them.
 (Read Can You Eat Pastrami Cold)